 Knowing what you need to accomplish and then do it is one of the keys to achieving real success in life.

 Like what I have mentioned above, a lot of people go through their day without knowing what they need to get done.
-As a result, they become reactive and respond to whatever that comes to them.
+As a result, they become reactive and respond to whatever comes to them.

 If you want to get more done and become more productive, you must find out your priority, and then do it.